nigelhorne/Array-Iterator/README.md

     this method is called after all elements have been exhausted, it will return undef.

-    This method was added to allow for a fairly common perl iterator idiom of:
+    This method was added to allow for a fairly common Perl iterator idiom of:

         my $current;
         while ($current = $i->get_next()) {
             ...
         }

+    In this,
-    In this the loop terminates once `$current` is assigned to a false value.
+    the loop terminates once `$current` is assigned to a false value.
     The only problem with this idiom for me is that it does not allow for undefined or false values in the iterator.
 Of course, if this fits your data, then there is no problem.
 Otherwise I would recommend the `has_next`/`next`